rosakettumaki/ice-cream-love-story/README.md

 **Goals**

-This project was my first attempt at combining data visualizations, text, and video into a cohesive scrollytelling experience.
+This project was my first attempt at combining data visualizations, text, and also video into a cohesive scrollytelling experience.
 My main goal was to experiment with:

 Adobe Illustrator as a visualization tool
 Getting AI2HTML to work for responsive chart integration